Leganés: Geography

 Leganés is located just seven kilometers from the geographic center of the Iberian Peninsula, in the northern part of the Southern Subplateau (Central Plateau) at an elevation of 665 meters above sea level.

 The first settlers established themselves on Quaternary alluvial lands, with two significant basins: the Butarque stream to the north and the Culebro stream to the south.
 The municipality owes its name to the numerous lagoons found in the area.
 Leganés is part of the Great Madrid Aquifer, with abundant underground water sources used for centuries for irrigation and domestic consumption, largely due to their accessibility at a depth of 15 meters.

 The terrain is part of the plain between the middle-lower courses of the Guadarrama River and Manzanares River, characterized by gentle hills and ridges.
 The Manzanares River collects the area's waters.
 The lowest point, at 600 meters above sea level, is in the northeast where the Butarque stream enters Villaverde.
 The highest point is a ridge in the west, bordering Alcorcón, reaching 706 meters.
 The average elevation varies by neighborhood: the old town is at 665 meters, La Fortuna at 690 meters, and Zarzaquemada at 640 meters.

-The total surface area is 43.1 km², encompassing residential zones, natural parks, and isolated settlements.
+The total surface area is 43.1 km^{2}, encompassing residential zones, natural parks, and isolated settlements.

 It borders Madrid to the north, following the capital's absorption of the current districts of Carabanchel and Villaverde Alto in the 1960s, and is 11 km south of the Puerta del Sol.
 To the east, it borders Getafe, 4 km from its center, with both municipalities sharing adjacent residential and industrial areas.
 To the west, it borders Alcorcón, and to the south, Fuenlabrada, each 6 km away.
 Its central location ensures that no provincial capital in peninsular Spain is more than 725 km away.